esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/04-device-agent/03-Embedded endpoints.md

 value).
 :::

+Both embedded endpoints expect data to follow the [esthesis Line Protocol](../07-References/01-esthesis-line-protocol.md), however you can push any other format you may have and convert it into the esthesis Line Protocol using the [Transforming payloads](05-Transforming%20payloads.md) functionality of the agent.

 ## HTTP endpoints
 esthesis device agent exposes two HTTP endpoints:
 - `/telemetry` - for sending telemetry data to the esthesis platform, and